yobibyte/rtd/README.md

 - Show your gtd directory structure: `rtd list`.
 - Show your inbox: `rtd show`.
 - Show all your todos: `rtd show all`.
+- Show all your due todos (those with date set, <= today's date): `rtd show due`.
 - Show all todos in a file (e.g. learn/read.md): `rtd show learn/read.md`.
 - Add task to your inbox.md: `rtd add "Delete Todoist on your smartphone."`.
+- Add task to your inbox.md with a due-date (YYYY-MM-DD): `rtd add "Delete Todoist on your smartphone. %2024-01-25"`.
 - Add task to any other file (e.g. learn/read.md): `rtd add "Read LSTM paper" learn/read.md`.
 - Toggle task status (done/undone) for task with id &32: `rtd toggle 32`.
 - Remove task with id &32: `rtd rm 32`.